 3. Select an Open Floor Plan

 Most new construction homes have open floor plans.
-They are ideal for families with young children, since you need to watch them carefully.
+These house layouts are ideal for families with young children, since you need to watch them carefully.
 With an open floor plan, babies can play in their playpen while you get dinner ready.
 Older children can sit at the kitchen island and receive help with their homework as you meal prep.
 Open floor plans are designed to bring the family together.

-Look for floor plans that have unobstructed site lines of the backyard too.
+It’s a good house layout idea to have unobstructed site lines of the backyard too.
 As the kids grow older, they can play outside while you do housework — without losing sight of them.

 4. Have a Convenient Laundry Room

 When you have kids, it seems like the dirty laundry never ends.
-The best layout for your family should include a well-placed laundry room.
+The best house layout for your family should include a well-placed laundry room.
 In two-story homes, a downstairs laundry room makes it easier for parents to multi-task.
 You can reload the washer in-between preparing dinner in the kitchen.
 On the other hand, some families prefer to have the laundry room upstairs by the bedrooms to shuttle clothes back and forth.
 However, precautions should be put in place in case the washing machine floods upstairs, which could potentially wreak havoc.

 Laundry rooms in the garage can be less than ideal too, especially in a two-story house.
 It can be nearly impossible to hear the dryer signal upstairs.
 Plus, lugging your laundry downstairs and then out to the garage grows tiresome.